MicrosoftDocs/sdk-api/sdk-api-src/content/gdiplusbase/index.md

 ## -description

-This header is used by gdiplus.
+This header is used by GDI+.
 For more information, see:

 - [GDI+](../_gdiplus/index.md)